 Emma Langham Dove

 Emma holds a Master of Arts in Religion from Yale Divinity School and the Institute of Sacred Music and a Bachelor of Arts in History and Literature from Harvard University.
-She currently serves as Co-Vice Chair of the Graduate Student Committee of the International Center of Medieval Art, a Praxis Fellow at the UVA Scholars’ Lab, and a Graduate Representative for the UVA Medieval Studies Program.
+She is currently Co-Chair of the Graduate Student Committee of the International Center of Medieval Art and a Graduate Coordinator for the UVA Medieval Studies Program.